-Our core business offers framed stock cabinets in over 420 different cabinet lines, ranging in price from relatively inexpensive to medium-priced styles.
-These cabinets are offered in a broad range of sizes, construction and decorative options to achieve a broad range of design layouts.
-To satisfy the fashion and style needs of the market place we offer over 90 door designs with a targeted range of painted and stained finishes on maple, cherry and oak as well as engineered fronts under the Duraform® mark.
+Our business offers made-to-order cabinetry in over 550 different cabinet lines, ranging in price from relatively inexpensive to medium-priced styles.
+These cabinets are offered in a broad range of sizes, construction and decorative options to achieve a wide array of design layouts.
+To satisfy the fashion and style needs of the market place we offer over 100 door designs with a targeted range of painted or stained finishes, or engineered finishes under the Duraform® mark; on fronts made in a variety of wood species, including maple, cherry and oak as well as engineered materials.